YugabyteDB-Samples/yugabyte-simple-php-app/README.md

 git clone https://github.com/yugabyte/yugabyte-simple-php-app && cd yugabyte-simple-php-app
 ```

-## Provide Yugabyte Cloud Connection Parameters
+## Provide YugabyteDB Managed Connection Parameters

 Set the following connection parameters in the `sample-app.php` file:
-* `HOST` - the hostname of your YugabyteDB Cloud instance.
+* `HOST` - the hostname of your YugabyteDB Managed instance.
 * `USER` - the username for your database.
 * `PASSWORD` - the password for your database.
 * `SSL_MODE`  - an SSL mode.
 Make sure it's set to `verify-full`.
 * `SSL_ROOT_CERT` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the Yugabyte Cloud dashboard:
+Note, you can easily find all the settings on the YugabyteDB Managed dashboard:

 ![image](resources/cloud_app_settings.png)